The trial of Metropolitan Tychikos: When the Church “washes its hands”

 In Constantinople, the appeal of Metropolitan Tychikos was rejected.
 Photo: UOJ In Constantinople, the appeal of Metropolitan Tychikos was rejected.
 Photo: UOJ

-Between the trial of Pilate and the trial of Metropolitan Tychikos there are striking and undeniable parallels.
+There are striking and undeniable parallels between the trial of Pilate and the trial of Metropolitan Tychikos.

-To many, the story of Christ’s trial may seem so ancient, so distant, that its repetition in our age would appear impossible.
-After all, we live in another reality, within another system of values, where justice and truth, it would seem, have more right to exist than they did two thousand years ago.
-Yet the entire history of the Church demonstrates that the condemnation of the Savior is not an archaic story, but an archetypal one – a pattern that repeats itself again and again through the centuries.
+To many, the story of Christ’s trial may seem so ancient, so distant, that its repetition in our time appears impossible.
+After all, we live in a different reality, within a different system of values, where justice and truth, one would think, have a greater right to exist than they did two thousand years ago.
+Yet the entire history of the Church demonstrates that the condemnation of the Savior is not an archaic episode but an archetype – a story that repeats itself through the centuries.

-Formally, Christ was condemned by the Roman authority in the person of Pontius Pilate, who found no guilt in Him yet succumbed to the pressure of the Pharisees and ordered the Galilean to be crucified, having first washed his hands.
-And in imitation of Pilate, many rulers through the ages have done likewise – turning a blind eye to obvious injustice and falsehood, thereby supporting persecutions, sham trials, and executions of Christians.
+Formally, Christ was condemned by the Roman authority in the person of Pontius Pilate, who found no guilt in Him yet succumbed to the pressure of the Pharisees and ordered the Galilean to be crucified – first washing his hands.
+And in imitation of Pilate, many rulers through the ages have done likewise – turning a blind eye to obvious injustice, thereby supporting persecutions, sham trials, and the shedding of innocent blood.

 We in no way equate Metropolitan Tychikos with Christ.
-Yet the parallels between the trial of the Savior and the trial of the Cypriot hierarch are far too many to ignore.
-And yet this case has one unique feature: it was not Pilate who washed his hands, but the Church itself – in the person of the Ecumenical Patriarchate.
-Why do we say this?
-Let us see.
+Yet the parallels between the trial of the Savior and the trial of this Cypriot hierarch are far too many to ignore.
+Still, this case bears one unique distinction: it was not Pilate who washed his hands, but the Church itself – in the person of the Ecumenical Patriarchate.

 Part I. The Trial of Truth